October 22, 2015

 Because of PK differences, new tests are being developed to help figure out if patients are receiving the right amount of drug.

 Therapeutic Drug Monitoring (TDM): TDM is designed to measure your drug levels specifically.
-Basically it measures minimum concentration (Cmin) by drawing blood before morning meds.
+Basically it measures minimum concentration (Cmin) by drawing blood before you take your morning meds.
+This measurement can also be collected through urine or hair samples.
 This can help your health care provider decide if the dose of your HIV drugs should be changed.
 TDM is expensive and is most often used in research studies.
 It may or may not be available through your health care provider, and is not currently recommended by the US Department of Health and Human Services for providers to use when managing regular HIV treatment in adults.

 The timing of medication doses has been carefully calculated to keep the drug in your bloodstream at levels that will control HIV.
 When you do not take a dose on time, the level of drug in your blood becomes too low to be effective.